 A good starting point when choosing reliable server specifications is a quad-core (8 threads) Intel Xeon processor, 32GB of DDR4 RAM, 8TB storage space, and a 1Gbps internet connection.

 You should upgrade the storage space to 16TB for IPTV streaming servers and opt for a 10Gbps connection and unmetered bandwidth.

-Upgrading the CPU to 12 cores and getting 64GB of RAM is recommended for demanding hosting services, such as e-commerce websites or SaaS applications.
+We recommend upgrading the CPU to 12 cores and getting 64GB of RAM for demanding hosting services like eCommerce websites and SaaS applications.

 The minimum amount of RAM you should go with is 16GB.
 If you want to improve the performance of your hosted services, consider getting at least 32GB of RAM.
 And, if you’re hosting enterprise services on your dedicated server, you will need 128 or even 256GB of RAM.

 Q3.
 How much does a dedicated server cost?